Triskelia/Carnalitas-Historical-Slavery-Doctrines/README.md

 Christians, Muslims, and Jews all have long traditions of condemning slavery - at least when it's one of the "righteous faith" being enslaved.

 Ireland and Scotland were recorded to continue the practice of keeping slaves until as late as 1200s when the Normans cracked down on it.
 This was technically "Criminal" under Catholicism, but CK3 uses "Insular Christianity" as a shorthand for polygamy and other stuff the Church didn't like.
-This why I'm making slavery Accepted under Insular Christianity.
+This is why I'm making slavery Accepted under Insular Christianity.

 Slavery is Accepted in Adamitism on the logical grounds that there's no such thing as crime in Adamite belief.